EqualAI Algorithmic Impact Assessment (AIA)

 It is important to provide context about the specific, envisioned use cases for which the AI system is designed to be deployed.
 In the absence of advanced knowledge about all potential settings in which a system will be deployed, examination of the bounds of acceptable deployment is instructive to identify unanticipated or untested downstream uses.

 Section 1.2.
-Interdisciplinary Collaborations
+Interdisciplinary collaborations

 A team of AI actors with a diversity of experience, expertise, abilities and backgrounds, and with the resources and independence to engage in critical inquiry is critical to build a robust and comprehensive mapping system.